-For most visits to Switzerland buying a pass saves money.
-You can calculate whether that holds true for your plans as well.
+For most visits to Switzerland buying a pass is cheaper than buying separate tickets for each trip.
+You can calculate whether that's true for your plans as well.

 Sometimes prices will not be displayed, or for part of the route only.
 That mostly happens in case of mountain trips with cable cars, funiculars, etc. In such a case you can best visit the website of the transport company for that route to find prices there.
 Links can be found on each of our attraction pages.

 Most trains do not require a seat reservation.
 Exceptions can be found in the timetable.
 Such trains are marked as 'Reservation compulsory' (you have to book a seat) or 'Reservation possible' (you can book a seat, but it's not required).